 • U.S. History

 These rankings should be taken with a grain of salt, however.
-When choosing AP classes, it is a good idea to pick subjects you are especially interested in, and attempt to balance writing-heavy humanities and computationally-intensive STEM classes.
+When choosing AP classes, it is a good idea to pick subjects your student is especially interested in and attempt to balance writing-heavy humanities and computationally-intensive STEM classes.
+The more excited a student is about a course, the more they are going to be willing to put the work in to succeed.

 You can retake an AP exam.
 However, these exams are offered once a year, so if you get an undesirable score your first time, you will have to wait a year for another shot.
 Additionally, all attempts will be sent to colleges, including any less good scores you might wish to omit.